Internal Rhyme Examples and Activities

 Internal rhymes are a great way to practice integrating diverse vocabulary and creating interesting rhythms within a poem.
 Poets can use words strategically in order to create a certain tone or mood within their original works.

-Here, students will practice poetry skills by filling in the blank for each sentence with a word that rhymes internally.
+Practice poetry skills by filling in the blank for each sentence with a word that rhymes internally, creating musical patterns within individual poetic lines.

 In this printable worksheet, students will read each given sentence and then add to the line using words to create internal rhyme.